How chronic illness affects relationships? From a caring husbsnd’s perspective…

 The combination of loss, prolonged stress, and the physical demands of caregiving are widely unspoken.

-Regardless of age, sex, and race, and ethnicity, caregivers notice similar effects of partner’s chronic illness, such as:
+Regardless of age, sex, race, and ethnicity, caregivers notice similar effects of partner’s chronic illness, such as:

 - Sleep deprivation